DemiBrady/ISL_Python/README.md

 # ISL_Python
 These are my labs and exercises from the book ["An Introduction to Statistical Learning"](https://www.statlearning.com/).

 I initially worked on through this book in late 2022 / early 2023 before the Python edition was published.
-I translated their labs and exercises from R into Python, using another public ["Github repository"](https://github.com/qx0731/Sharing_ISL_python) for guidance on the labs when I was stuck.
+I translated their labs and exercises from R into Python, using another public [Github repository](https://github.com/qx0731/Sharing_ISL_python) for guidance on the labs when I was stuck.

 Commentary throughout the notebooks are my own.
 I use them when I want to better understand what a line of code is doing, so they represent my study of these labs and exercises.